FireGrey/voice-links/README.md

 	`screen -R easyrtc`
 7. Run `nodejs server.js` from inside the server_example directory

-Note: You can exit the screen session using `ctrl-a + c`
+Note: You can exit the screen session using `ctrl-a + d`

 You will now have a working installation of EasyRTC running on port 8080.
 Test this by browsing to it in a supported web browser.